jasonevans1/resume/README.md

 - Led multiple Adobe Commerce developer certification exam study groups.
 - Helped build a team of offshore Magento engineers by interviewing candidates from India.
 - Designed and developed a Bitbucket pipeline to run automated tests when a pull request is created.
 (Bitbucket Pipelines, Git, Docker, PHP CodeSniffer, PHPMD, PHPUnit, Cypress, Blackfire Tests)
-- Ensured availability of services and performance improvements of multiple Magento sites.
+- Ensured availability of services and performance of multiple Magento sites.
 (New Relic, Blackfire.io)
 - Launched a Magento upgrade from 2.2 to 2.4 for a highly customized Magento site.
-Built new AWS environments and a new Github actions pipeline as part oof this upgrade project.
+Built new AWS environments and a new Github actions pipeline as part of this project.
 (PHP, Apache, MySQL, Linux, Github Actions, PHP Deployer, Docker, AWS EC2, AWS RDS, AWS Cloudfront, AWS OpenSearch, AWS Elasticache)
 - Assisted Magento engineers with launching and maintaining Adobe Commerce Cloud sites.

 ### Magento Team Lead - DEG, _Remote, _July 2014 - December 2021_

-- Team lead of the Magento Engineer team (7 engineers) at DEG.
+- Team lead of the Magento Engineer team at DEG.
 - Assisted and mentored engineers in designing and implementing Magento sites and extensions.
 - Improved Magento local environment setup and onboarding using Docker environments.
 (Docker, Warden)
 - Responsible for code builds and deployments to production environments.
 (Jenkins, Docker, Linux, Vagrant, Packer, Capistrano, Composer)

 ### Senior Systems Consultant - CDS Global, _Des Moines Iowa, May 1997 - July 2014_

 - Developer on the enterprise architecture team.
-Lead the research of moving existing applications into the cloud.
+Led the research of moving existing applications into the cloud.
 (PHP, Java)
-- Helped in the design of new features for an application built on Magento.
 - Trained and mentored interns and legacy developers on Magento development and Scrum.
 - Led the creation of a continuous delivery build pipeline for Magento.
 (Jenkins, Apache Ant, VMware VSphere).
-- Led the design and implementation of numerous projects on the WebSphere Commerce platform for 8 years.
+- Led the design and implementation of numerous projects on the WebSphere Commerce platform.

 ## Certifications